 8. Extra Time for Projects or Assignments

-• ADHD workplace accommodations example: The employee is granted extra time for completing certain assignments, especially those that require extended periods of focus or complex problem-solving, which can be difficult for individuals with ADHD.
+• ADHD workplace accommodations example: The employee is granted extra time for completing certain assignments, especially those that require extended periods of focus or complex problem-solving, which can be difficult for individuals with this diagnosis.

 9. Delegation and Multitasking Support